Shrinjay/shrinjay/README.md

 ## Stuff I work on:

 * :handshake: **Symbio, a CRM for non-profit partnership managers**.
-Non-profit leaders face tight budgets and often have to make do with basic tools, I know as a former non-profit manager.
+Non-profit leaders face tight budgets and often have to make do with basic tools, I know, as a former non-profit manager.
 Symbio offers action tracking, team management, communications management, built with Angular, Spring, ASP.NET, Eureka/Zuul and Pandas.
 * :airplane: **Computer Vision System,  Waterloo Aerial Robotics**.
 I'm leading a team of 6, responsible for developing WARG's first computer vision driven enhanced autopilot to enable in-air and taxi decision making.
 I provide technical guidance and solution implementation, using Python with a Tensorflow YOLOv2 Model.

 ## Stuff I know and use: